20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 Alamada, North Cotabato

 This is one of the wonders of the Philippines and a hidden gem in the province of North Cotabato.
 Covered with lush green ferns and moss, Asik-asik Falls is a 60-meter high wall and a 40-meter wide located in the town of Alamada.
-Apparently, the water flows from the top rocks of the waterfall itself.
-It is quite challenging to reach but definitely worth visiting!
+The water flows from the top rocks of the waterfall itself.
+It is quite challenging to reach but worth visiting!

 Ditumabo Mother Falls (Baler, Aurora)